KevinTyrrell/AdvancedJSObjects/README.md

 ##### Attempt #2

 Using the `public` constructor won't work (shown above).
 We will need a way to construct the object *while still having the ability to add functionality*.
-In a sense, a `protected` constructor!
+What if we have two constructors, a `public` one which locks the object and another one which leaves the objects mutable?

 ###### Machine.js
 ```javascript